HSG-AIML/MaskedSST/readme.md

 # Land-cover Classification
+The `finetune.py` script can be used to finetune a pre-trained model or to train a model from scratch for classifcation of EnMAP or Houston2018 data.
+Prior to training, tge dataset paths must be specified in `config.yaml`.
+Hyperparameters are defined at the top of the training script.

 # Data
 * The Houston2018 dataset is publicly [available](https://hyperspectral.ee.uh.edu/?page_id=1075) from the Hyperspectral Image Analysis Lab at the University of Houston and IEEE GRSS IADF.